Chapter 14: Positively Church Street, North London 1996 – 1999.

 Very surprisingly, someone called.
 ‘Hello, my name is Bob and I saw your odd job man advert’.

 Bob was perfect.
-We met him in a pub, again on Church Street and were delighted.
+We met him in a pub, on Church Street and were delighted.
 We clicked instantly and started to rehearse.
-We hadn’t played live for about 9 months, while we had been reinventing ourselves.
-Our debut gig with Bob was at the Cobden Working Men’s Club in West London.
+We hadn’t played live for about 9 months, while we had been reinventing ourselves this time.

 Andy Winters had helped us to organise the night and we had a brilliant PA.
 It always makes such a difference having a great monitor mix on stage, you can just relax and get into the music.
 The Beta Band d.j.ed for us.
 I was so nervous before hand and warmed my voice up by singing along to my favourite compilation tape, on my own outside in the car.
 This was a completely new set and sound.
-I played acoustic guitar live for the first time (rather than electric), including a couple of different tunings, which were very tricky to do on stage.
+I played acoustic guitar live for the first time in years (rather than electric), including a couple of different tunings, which were very tricky to do on stage.

 We used the drum machine and various other instruments for the first time too.
 I really felt my vocals had changed since I had last played live.
 As the music had got so much better, I was now able to get in the warmth and centre of the zone.
 I loved it there.
 The sound on this night, our debut, was awesome.
 At this point Bob didn’t play guitar, (I actually told him he wasn’t allowed to, visually, I didn’t want us to have a traditional band line up).